What Is The Value Of X Apex 2.2.3

 System.debug(result); // Output: 50

 Here, 'x' is a parameter passed to the calculateSomething method.
-The method's behavior depends on the value of 'x' provided as input.
+That's why the method's behavior depends on the value of 'x' provided as input.
 This demonstrates how values are passed and used within methods, a core concept of object-oriented programming.

 5. 'x' as a Field in a Custom Object: